Your rights and how to exercise them

 Cost

-Requesting your data is usually free but we may charge if:
+Requesting your personal information is usually free but we may charge if:

 • you want more copies of the same information